Pay a Clean Air Zone charge

 The new Smoke Control Order, made under powers introduced through the Environment Act 2021, which amended the Clean Air Act 1993, will apply to all homes, appliances and vessels across Birmingham.

+Even when wood is all natural, burning it releases fine particulate matter that harms health.
 These tiny particles can enter the lungs and bloodstream and are linked to respiratory and cardiovascular disease.

 From 23 March 2026